Hypothesis Testing for Shapes using Vectorized Persistence Diagrams: Two-stage Hypothesis Test Procedures

-\paragraph{Stage II: Testing} In the second stage, we conduct hypothesis tests on the remaining elements and adjust for multiplicity.
-Though we use the pooled-variance $t$-test in our analysis, any other standard approach can be used such as unpooled $t$-test, nonparametric two-sample tests, ANOVA, and nonparametric ANOVA \citep{Bourgon2010}.
+In the second stage, we conduct hypothesis tests on the remaining pixels and adjust for multiplicity.
+Though we use the pooled-variance $t$-test in our analysis, any other standard approach can be used, such as unpooled $t$-test, nonparametric two-sample tests, ANOVA, and nonparametric ANOVA \citep{Bourgon2010}.
+No additional difficulties are introduced by the transition from two to multiple groups as long as a suitable filter statistic is used.
+For example, one may test whether at least one of the structures of the four rocks in Figure~\ref{fig:rocks} are different or not using ANOVA.
+We also use ANOVA to compare three groups of material images in Section~\ref{subsec:2drock}.

-The effects of the dependence of tests on multiple test adjustment methods have been studied including positive regression \citep{Benjamini2001}, random correlation structure \citep{Kim2008} and block-correlation structure \citep{Stevens2017}.
-We assume that the elements in persistence images have a block-correlation structure: the elements within blocks have the same correlation coefficients so that the correlation between the elements $i \neq j$,

-where $B_k\in \{1,2,...,B\}$ is the block that the element $k$ belongs to and $B$ is the total number of blocks.
-In persistence images, the elements around peaks can be considered as blocks.
-According to \cite{Stevens2017}, the adaptive procedure of \cite{Benjamini2000}, the q-value method of \cite{Storey2002}, and the two-stage procedure of \cite{Benjamini2006} well control the FDR regardless of the effect size and degree of correlation under the block-correlation settings.
-In this paper, we use the q-value method of \cite{Storey2002}.
-The q-value is an infimum of a positive false discovery rate (pFDR),

-where $V$ is the number of false positives and $R$ is the number of the hypotheses whose test statistics are in the critical region.
-The q-values are analogous to the p-values in terms of pFDR \citep{Storey2002}.